 The school recognises that early intervention can prevent poor attendance.
 We monitor the attendance and punctuality of every student throughout the year.
+Amongst a raft of further interventions, the school will utilise:

 - There may be daily phone-calls and unannounced home visits by the attendance officer/pastoral member of staff if attendance or punctuality are deemed to be a concern; in extreme circumstances, this home visit may be made by the police. - Student attendance concern letters may be sent from the Attendance Officer, a Head of Year or member of the school's Senior Leadership Team; we expect parents to adhere to the advice offered in these communications. - The school will seek to offer 'Early Help' support wherever possible.
-This works most effectively when parents and carers have open lines of communication with school, including initiating contact and providing school with an overview of how students are getting on outside of school.
+This works most effectively when parents and carers have open lines of communication with school, including initiating contact and providing school with an overview of how students are getting on outside of school. - The school may liaise with other schools attended by siblings, in order to help establish familial barriers to attendance, as well as the correct interventions to support the family.